hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Dynamic Time Warping (DTW)
     * It compares the shape of 2 ts, whether the time ranges of the 2 ts are the same DOESN'T matter
       * 2 ts can be warped by being condensed to the same place on the x-axis
     * When comparing the shape, Every point in one time series must be matched with at least one point of the other time series.
 The first and last indices of each time series must be matched with their counterparts in the other time series.
-The mapping of points must be such that time moves forward and not backward.
+The mapping of points must be forward moving, cannot have backward moving.
     * The cost fuction is often measured as the sum of absolute differences between matched points.
     * [Here's an example][46], but I doubt the use of `linkage = ward`, since it will use euclidean distance which is discouraged in ts similarity calculation
   * Fréchet distance